Powerful HBO documentary Baby God introduces the children born of a fertility doctor's chilling crime

 At this point, the late Fortier is such a stranger to Gulko, he's not even sure how to pronounce the physician's last name.
 Yet as Gulko stands next to a photo of the balding, bespectacled Fortier, the father-son resemblance is impossible to miss.
 And Fortier's unscrupulous actions from decades ago reverberate for Gulko today in ways the 50-something scientist can only begin to comprehend.

-It's one of many poignant observations made in Baby God, which airs on HBO and HBO Max Wednesday, Dec.
-2, and streams starting the following day.
-The film follows several of Fortier's offspring as they grapple with new information about their origins, the scope of Fortier's misdeeds (included the alleged sexual abuse of at least one stepdaughter) and the impact his actions -- and genes -- have had on their identities.
+It's one of many poignant observations made in Baby God, which airs on HBO and HBO Max on Wednesday, Dec.
+2, and streams starting the next day.
+The film follows several of Fortier's offspring as they grapple with new information about their origins, the scope of Fortier's misdeeds (including the alleged sexual abuse of at least one stepdaughter) and the impact his actions -- and genes -- have had on their identities.

 "I know there's got to be some influence from his genetics in me.
 I just want to know what that is," says Wendi Babst, a retired police detective who once worked on major crimes.
 She discovered the family secret after taking up genealogy as a hobby and now is pondering having surgery to change her nose, which reminds her all too painfully of Fortier's.